Loop layouts

 Configuration

-The Loop layout configuration allows a builder to select an object set to loop over, and a module to embed for each object in the selected object set, along with controls for sorting and paging style.
+Loop layout configurations allow builders to select an object set or array, a module to embed for each object in the set or entry in the array, and controls for sorting and paging styles.

 Object set to loop through